 - American Medical Association

 Dr. Tyner is the founding partner of Cary Surgical Specialists, a general surgery practice serving the area since 2003.
 In 2007, Dr. Tyner joined forces with Dr. Bruce, Dr. Enochs, and Bariatric Specialists of North Carolina.
 In 2011 along with his partner, Dr. Jon Bruce, he established Bariatric Specialists of Alamance.
 Dr. Tyner has since established a Bariatric program in Benson extending care to those outside of the Triangle.
-He is Board Certified by the American Board of Surgery and a Fellow of the American Society of Metabolic and Bariatric Surgery.
+He is Board Certified by the American Board of Surgery in General Surgery, specializing in Bariatric Surgery and a Fellow of the American Society of Metabolic and Bariatric Surgery.

 Dr. Tyner has long been a champion of adapting laparoscopic surgical techniques to traditional open surgical procedures.
 This was fostered by involvement in regional, national, and specialty conferences along with participation in postgraduate courses and mentoring sessions at many university programs.
-Through these efforts he has become skilled in advanced minimally invasive laparoscopic techniques for the management of disease of the gallbladder and bile duct, the colon, small bowel and the repair of abdominal wall hernias.
-Dr. Tyner has honed this set of skills by teaching fellow urologists and gynecologists laparoscopy, as it has become the standard of care in these fields of medicine.
+Through these efforts, he has become skilled in advanced minimally invasive laparoscopic techniques for the management of disease of the gallbladder and bile duct, the colon, small bowel and the repair of abdominal wall hernias.
+Dr. Tyner has further honed this set of skills by teaching local urologists and gynecologists laparoscopy, which has now become the standard of care in these fields of medicine.

-Dr. Michael Tyner has matured an expertise in the laparoscopic repair of hiatal hernias.
-The goal of these efforts has been to cure gastroesophageal reflux (GERD), the leading cause of heartburn.
+One of Dr. Michael Tyner’s areas of interest is the laparoscopic repair of hiatal hernias.
+The goal of these efforts has been to help cure gastroesophageal reflux (GERD), the leading cause of heartburn.
 He has been invited to speak on this topic at local universities, teaching conferences and national surgical conferences.
-Dr. Tyner has studied anti-reflux surgery with world renowned surgeons and today uses his knowledge to teach and mentor surgeons in the most current techniques.
-Dr. Tyner’s surgical techniques have been adopted by The Mayo Clinic, Northwestern, and USC.
+Dr. Tyner has studied anti-reflux surgery and today uses his knowledge to teach and mentor surgeons in the most current techniques.
+Dr. Tyner’s surgical techniques have been adopted in teaching centers within the US.